earljonesjunior/oakst/content/projects/rat-signal/index.md

 forecasting website and I've been checking their report since high school.

 Rat Signal is a modern application following the paradigms of microservice architecture.
-All this means is tha Rat Signal is composed of several different independent pieces with each piece performing a specific job.
+All this means is that Rat Signal is composed of several different independent pieces with each piece performing a specific job.
 From my professional experience I've found this method of development much more enjoyable than managing one major monolithic application.